 Wolbert Vroom, MSc Architect / director

-With great pleasure Wolbert is working from the appropriate 17th-century setting on restorations and renovations of historic houses in and around Amsterdam.
+From an appropriate 17th-century setting, Wolbert works with great pleasure on restorations and renovations of historic houses in and around Amsterdam.
 After studying Architecture in Delft, he started his own firm in 1988.
 In his leisure time, Wolbert Vroom enjoys old and rare architecture books.

 Debby Heilker-Lamerigts MSc Project manager

 Debby Heilker–Lamerigts works at Vroom since November 2008.
 She graduated in 1997 from the TU Delft, Faculty of Architecture.
-Debby has worked for 12 years at Van Schagen Architecten and completed the BMA course Restoration Techniques in 2010.
-Debby has built a beautiful portolio with special projects including the restorations of Singel 377, Herengracht 568, Tweede Weteringdwarsstraat 68 and more recently Zuster Constancelaantje 2 and Houtmankade 16.
+Debby has worked for 12 years at Van Schagen Architekten and completed the BMA course Restoration Techniques in 2010.
+Debby has built a beautiful portolio including the restorations of Tweede Weteringdwarsstraat, Zuster Constancelaantje, Houtmankade en Achtergracht.
+At Vroom she works on restoration projects as a project manager/designer.

 Jan-Willem Kuipers MSc Project manager

-Jan-Willem Kuipers is working at Vroom since January 2016.
+Jan-Willem Kuipers works at Vroom since January 2016.
 After receiving his BSc titel at the Hogeschool Utrecht (HU), he graduated in 2004 from the TU Delft Faculty of Architecture.
 Jan-Willem worked in architecture station Thijs Asselbergs, Meyer and Van Schooten Architects and eight years at Delfgou.
+Jan-Willem has built a beautiful portolio including the restorations of Herengracht.
 At Vroom he works on restoration projects as a project manager/designer.

 Matthijs Bos BSc Draftsman